-Research use of routine health and social care data is constrained by current reliance on data recorded in structured fields.
-However, information about physical and mental function, care needs, and social support are often recorded in free-text.
-Building on our £4.3M UoE/City Deal investment in the regional DataLoch™, we will develop and deploy tailored Natural Language Processing and AI-based classification methods to enhance existing routine data with functional and other data extracted from free-text clinical records, which will have a wide range of potential applications and benefits for research and health and social care.
+Research use of health and social care data is constrained by current reliance on data recorded using rigidly structured methods.
+However, qualitative health and social care data is often recorded in free-text.
+Building on our £4.3M UoE/City Deal investment in the regional DataLoch™, we will develop and deploy tailored Natural Language Processing and Artificial Intelligence methods to enhance existing routine data with data extracted from free-text clinical records, which will have a wide range of potential applications for research and health and social care.

 - Understand requirements and datasets

-- Surface deep data using natural language processing and machine learning
+- Analyse deep data using natural language processing and machine learning

 - Build a collaborative community with academics, geriatricians, primary care physicians, palliative care physicians, nurses, allied health professionals, social carers, regional/national health data initiatives

-The work proposed in WP3 will be published in international peer-reviewed conferences and journals.
+The work proposed in this work-package will be published in international peer-reviewed conferences and journals.

 Figure 1.
 WP3 Architecture of Research Design

-WP3 is to provide a data infrastructure to support various data-driven research activities in ACRC and it is composed of 4 areas of interrelated tasks as depicted in Figure 1.
+This work-package will provide a data infrastructure to support various data-driven research activities in ACRC and it is composed of 4 areas of tasks as depicted in Figure 1.
 Lower components provide essential basis for upper ones and right components provide key supports to the left ones.

-Task 3.4 is to establish an active Research Community for co-design and collaboration on the technical work in WP3.
-The community will comprise of leads of other ACRC work packages, Healthcare and social care professionals, NLP research groups, National health data initiatives (HDR UK), Regional health data initiatives and biomedical AI / MRC precision medicine CDTs.
+Task 4 is to establish an active Research Community for co-design and collaboration on the technical work in this work-package.
+The community will comprise of leads of other ACRC work-packages, Healthcare and social care professionals, NLP research groups, National health data initiatives (HDR UK), Regional health data initiatives and biomedical AI / MRC precision medicine CDTs.